radar/guides/admin-namespace.md

 end
 ```

 In to this new controller, we've placed all the logic for all the post actions that admins can do.
+Inside the `create`, `update` and `destroy` actions, we're now redirecting back to `admin_posts_path`, which will be the page where the admin users can see all the posts.
+We'll define this routing helper in a moment.

-This means that our `PostsController` now only has the logic for the actions normal users can do, and that makes that controller a lot cleaner:
+This change means that our `PostsController` now only has the logic for the actions normal users can do, and that makes `PostsController` a lot cleaner:

 ```ruby
 class PostsController < ApplicationController